mahnoorarif26/AI-Plugin-For-Moodle/README.md

-# 🎓 AI-Powered Smart Assessment System for Moodle
+# 🎓 SMART EVALUATION IN E- LEARNING : A CUSTOMIZED AI : BASED PLUGIN FOR MOODLE

 An intelligent AI-driven assessment automation system integrated with Moodle.
 This system generates quizzes and assignments using Large Language Models (LLMs) and performs automated grading using rubric-based AI evaluation and semantic embeddings.